navamikairanda/neuralclothsim/README.md

 ## FAQ

-- *I run out of GPU memory, what do I do?* The GPU memory consumption is determined by the number of samples drawn from the reference midsurface.
+- *I am running out of GPU memory, what do I do?* The GPU memory consumption is determined by the number of samples drawn from the reference midsurface.
 You can reduce the number of samples in the `config/*.ini` file.

 ## Acknowledgements
 This codebase used lots of source code from: